Board

 • Bachelor of Social Work

-• Previously I have held roles in community mental health,a care and protection social worker and support worker/coordinator for Hibiscus Coast Grandparents Parenting Grandchildren.
+• Previously I have held roles in community mental health, a care and protection social worker, support worker/coordinator for Hibiscus Coast Grandparents Parenting Grandchildren and family worker with Coast Families Trust based in a primary school.